effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 ## Isomorphic SSR

-When you have an isomorphic SSR application, **most of the frontend code is shared with server** and **is used to generate the response** html.
+When you have an isomorphic SSR application, **most of the frontend code is shared with server** and **is used to generate the response** HTML.

 You can also think of it as a an approach, where your app **starts at the server** - and then gets transfered over the network to the client browser, where it **continues** the work it started doing at the server.